FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

     $nginxClient = new Nginx($servers);
     $symfonyClient = new Symfony([...]);
-    // Expects an array of ProxyClientInterface in the constructor
+    // Expects an array of ProxyClient in the constructor
     $client = new MultiplexerClient([$nginxClient, $symfonyClient]);

 .. note::